Private militias in Iraq

 The term militia in contemporary Iraq refers to armed groups that fight on behalf of or as part of the Iraqi government, the Mahdi Army and Badr Organization being two of the biggest.
 Many predate the overthrow of Saddam Hussein, but some have emerged since, such as the Facilities Protection Service.
+The 2003 invasion of Iraq by United States-led forces undermined the internal order in the country and brought about, among other things, the establishment of several pro-Iranian militias affiliated with the Islamic Revolutionary Guard Corps's Quds Force.
+The militias were set up with the purpose of driving the U.S. and Coalition forces out of Iraq and establishing Iranian involvement in the country.
+Prominent among the militias are Asa'ib Ahl al-Haq, Kata'ib Hezbollah and Harakat al-Nujaba.

-Since the 2014 collapse of the Iraqi army in the North of Iraq against the Al-Qaeda, Islamic State of Iraq and the Levant, and the fatwa by the Ayatollah Ali al-Sistani calling for jihad or hashad shaabi ("popular mobilization") against ISIL, militias have become even more prominent in Iraq.
+Since the 2014 collapse of the Iraqi army in the North of Iraq against the Islamic State of Iraq and the Levant, and the fatwa by the Ayatollah Ali al-Sistani calling for jihad or Hashd al-Shaabi ("Popular Mobilization") against ISIL, militias have become even more prominent in Iraq.

 Sustenance

 According to Eric Davis, professor of Middle East politics at Rutgers University, "They get some salary, they get a rifle, they get a uniform, they get the idea of belonging, protection from a group."
 However, he also notes that "People in [Mahdi Army] only get sporadic incomes.
 It's also very dangerous.
 You might be fighting another militia, such as the Badr organization, or worse the American army or the Iraqi army."
 It is stated that Iran is backing the militias.

 The militias have also received American weapons, which were handed over to them from the Iraqi government.